-You are being asked to vote on: (i) the election of nine directors of First Busey for a term of one year expiring in 2012; and (ii) a nonbinding, advisory proposal on the compensation of our named executive officers.
+You are being asked to vote on: (i) the election of nine directors of First Busey for a term of one year expiring in 2013; (ii) a nonbinding, advisory proposal to approve the compensation of our named executive officers, which is referred to as the "say-on-pay" proposal; and (iii) a nonbinding, advisory proposal regarding the frequency with which stockholders will vote on such say-on-pay proposals in the future.
 These matters are more fully described in this proxy statement.